OIM3640/resources/syllabus_2025fall.md

 ## Private Repository for the Course

 You will be asked to set up a private repository on GitHub for all Python programs related to the class.
 The instructor will provide a demonstration of how to do this and guide you through the process at the beginning of the semester.
 Most classwork including in-class activities/exercises and quizzes will be committed and pushed to this repository.
-This repository will serve as your personal classwork project and will be kept private on GitHub. **It is crucial that you frequently update this repository, as all the classwork will be evaluated based on the content and organization of the repository.** Please note that this repository should not to be confused with the final project repository.
+This repository will serve as your personal classwork project and will be kept private on GitHub. **It is crucial that you frequently update this repository, as all the classwork will be evaluated based on the content and organization of the repository.** Please note that this repository should not be confused with the final project repository.
+The final project will have its own repository separate from this one.

 ## In-Class Exercises:

 Throughout the course, we will be engaging in various hands-on exercises provided by the instructor, the instructions for which can also be found on Canvas.
-While some students may complete these exercises during class, all students have until 11:59 PM the following calendar day to submit their work by committing and pushing to the assigned Github repository.
+While some students may complete these exercises during class, all students have until 11:59 PM the following calendar day to submit their work by committing and pushing to the assigned GitHub repository.
 These class exercises will be graded as either Finished, Partially Finished, Excused, or Not Submitted.
-Even if you miss a class, it is still required to complete the in-class exercise.
+Exercises marked as "Partially Finished" may receive partial credit based on completeness and correctness.
+Even if you miss a class, you are still required to complete the in-class exercise.
 We will have approximately 16-20 exercises in total, with one excuse allowed for the semester.
 Additional excuses may be granted at the discretion of the instructor.
 It's important to note that while completing the exercises, you may seek help from others, including online sources, but it is essential that you understand what you have submitted, give references or links to the help you have used in the code comments and clearly credit the sources.
 Failure to do so would be considered a violation of Babson's Honor Code.

 ## Quizzes

-Throughout the course, there will be multiple quizzes to assess student's understanding of the material covered.
+Throughout the course, there will be several quizzes to assess student's understanding of the material covered.
 These quizzes will be in-class programming problems.
 Most quizzes will be announced beforehand.
 Each quiz will be worth 2 to 4 times the value of an exercise, depending on the level of difficulty and the number of problems.
 It is important to note that no make-up quizzes will be given, unless you have a valid medical excuse.
 Missing a quiz without a valid excuse will result in a grade of zero for that quiz.
 We encourage you to attend every class, and reach out to the instructor if you have any questions or concerns about a quiz.
+Quizzes will focus on concepts and skills practiced in recent classes.

 ## Assignments:

 Throughout the course, there will be a total of 4 graded homework assignments.
 Each assignment must be submitted by 11:59 PM on the due date specified in the accompanying instructions document.
 Late submissions will incur a deduction of 10 points per day or partial day, up to four days.
 Assignments submitted more than four days past the due date will receive a grade of zero.
 Extensions may be granted at the discretion of the instructor if requested in advance.
 Homework assignments are considered to be individual activities.
 If you need help, feel free to reach out to the instructor.
-Note: Your assignment repositories created under the [course GitHub organization](https://github.com/OIM3640) (not your peronsal private repository) may be modified or removed by the instructor after the semester ends.
+Note: Your assignment repositories created under the [course GitHub organization](https://GitHub.com/OIM3640) (not your personal private repository) may be modified or removed by the instructor after the semester ends.

 It is important to note that while completing the homework assignments, you may seek help from others, including online sources, but it is essential that you understand what you have submitted, give references or links to the help you have used in the code comments and clearly credit the sources.
 Failure to do so would be considered a violation of Babson's Honor Code.